csmith/centauri/README.md

 - `header default` - sets a header on all response to the client, only if upstream has not set the same header.
 - `header delete` - removes a header from all responses to the client.
+- `fallback` - marks the route as the fallback if no other route matches.
+  This may only be specified on one route.
+Centauri's normal behaviour is to close connections for non-matching requests, as it won't be able to provide a valid certificate for that connection.

 Lines that are empty or start with a `#` character are ignored, as is any whitespace at the start or end of lines.
 It is recommended to indent